 - Keep all doctor and lab appointments while using Kinrix.

-- This vaccine is not recommended for persons over 6 years old or in CHILDREN younger than 4 years old; safety and effectiveness in these age groups have not been confirmed.
+- This vaccine is not approved for persons older than 6 years old or in CHILDREN younger than 4 years old.
+Talk with the doctor.

-- PREGNANCY and BREAST-FEEDING: Kinrix is not recommended for use in persons over 6 years old.
+- PREGNANCY and BREAST-FEEDING: Kinrix is not recommended for use in persons older than 6 years old.

 Possible side effects of Kinrix: